TheodoreChu/append-editor/README.md

 - Option to turn View mode off to improve editor performance when editing long notes
 - Option to add new line or start new paragraph when appending
 - Helpful questions to prompt writing

+## Installation

+1. Create an account at Standard Notes using the [Desktop App](https://standardnotes.org/download) or [Web app](https://app.standardnotes.org).
+1. Click **Extensions** in the lower left corner.
+1. Click **Import Extension**
+1. Paste this into the box: `https://notes.theochu.com/p/mEyBECVK7i`
+1. Press Enter or Return on your keyboard.

 ## Keyboard Shortcuts
 | Action                 | Shortcut